opensourcecatholic/opensourcecatholic.github.io/chat.md

 ## IRC

-Below, you can login to the public Catholic chat channel on the Freenode's IRC (Internet Relay Chat) system.
+Below, you can login to the public Catholic chat channel on the [Libera.Chat](https://libera.chat/) IRC (Internet Relay Chat) system.
 Simply type in a nickname and click the "Connect" button.

 Scroll down for more details, and to find out other ways to connect.

-<iframe src="https://webchat.freenode.net/?channels=%23%23catholic" width="675" height="400"></iframe>
+<iframe src="https://web.libera.chat/##catholic" width="675" height="490"></iframe>

 ### What is IRC?

 _From [Wikipedia](https://en.wikipedia.org/wiki/Internet_Relay_Chat)_: Internet Relay Chat (IRC) is a form of real-time Internet text messaging (chat) or synchronous conferencing.
 It is mainly designed for group communication in discussion forums, called channels, but also allows one-to-one communication via private message as well as chat and data transfers via Direct Client-to-Client.

+The [Libera.Chat Documentation](https://libera.chat/guides/basics) is a good place to start if you want to learn more.

 ### How do I join the ##catholic channel?

-Type in `/join ##catholic` from within any IRC client.
+Connect to the `irc.libera.chat` server and type in `/join ##catholic` from within any IRC client.
 Soon you'll be speaking with many others like you, who are interested in spreading the Catholic faith through technology.

 ### Alternate Ways to Access IRC

 There are many ways to join a channel in IRC:

-  - Use the web client (either above, or at <https://webchat.freenode.net/>).
+  - Use the web client (either above, or at <https://web.libera.chat/##catholic>).
   - Use an IRC client for your Mac or PC (a good list of [IRC clients](https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients) on Wikipedia).

 ### Some Cool IRC Tricks